dan-zeman/UD_Estonian-EDT/README.md

 * Kadri Muischnek, Kaili Müürisep and Tiina Puolakainen 2016.
 Estonian Dependency Treebank: from Constraint Grammar tagset to Universal Dependencies. - Proceedings of LREC 2016.

 ## Changelog
+* UD v2.1: manual reannotation of copula sentences, names and appositions; semiautomatic reannotation of pronouns and determiners and coordinated structures; automatic reannotation of nmod and obl functions.

 * UD v2.0: manual reannotation of copula sentences, names and appositions; semiautomatic reannotation of pronouns and determiners and coordinated structures; automatic reannotation of nmod and obl functions.

 * UD v1.2 contained Arborest, a much smaller and older VISL-style treebank.
 It has been re-annotated and added to EDT for UD v1.3.